turingschool/curriculum/source/projects/store_engine.markdown

 #### Surprise Showcase

-If you weren't in the final three, here's your chance to *quickly* show the whole group what's exceptional about your project.
+If you weren't in the final four, here's your chance to *quickly* show the whole group what's exceptional about your project.

 #### Wrapup / Retrospective